 McCarthy Surname Meaning

 McCarthy is the anglicized form of the Gaelic Mac Carthaigh or son of Carthach, a personal name meaning “loving.”
 The name is Irish rather than Scottish despite the fact that the “son of” prefix is mac rather than the more common o.

 There are several other forms extant, including Carthy and Carty.
 Another variant, McCartney, comes from a Scottish family founded by Donal, a grandson of the first McCarthy king of Desmond.

-McCarthy Resources on
+McCarthy Surname Resources on The Internet

 - McCarthy Family History.
 McCarthy history in Ireland and elsewhere.

 - Genealogy of the McCarthy Family.
 McCarthys in South Africa.

 - McCarthy DNA Project.